jundalisay/spblist/content/en/research/descartes/passions/article-096.md

 In Joy, the nerves of the rest of the body act, and less of those of the spleen, liver, stomach, or intestines.

 Particularly, the nerves around the openings of the heart.

 These opening and widening of these openings allows the blood that the other nerves drive from the veins to the heart to enter and exit more than usual.

-The blood that then enters the heart has already passed and repassed several times, coming from the arteries to the veins, it dilates very easily and produces spirits whose parts being very equal and subtle, are suitable for forming and strengthening the brain's impressions that give the soul cheerful and calm thoughts.
+The blood that then enters the heart has already passed and repassed several times, coming from the arteries to the veins.

+It dilates very easily and produces spirits whose parts being very equal and subtle, are suitable for forming and strengthening the brain's impressions that give the soul cheerful and calm thoughts.

 ### 105. In Sadness

-On the contrary, in Sadness, the openings of the heart are very narrowed by the small nerve surrounding them, and the blood in the veins is hardly agitated at all: which means that very little of it goes to the heart.
+On the contrary, in Sadness:
+- the openings of the heart are very narrowed by the small nerve surrounding them
+- the blood in the veins is hardly agitated at all
+  - This means that very little of it goes to the heart.

 However, the passages through which the food juice flows from the stomach and intestines to the liver remain open; so that appetite does not diminish, except when Hatred, which is often joined with Sadness, closes them.